 Get your skin sun smart and hydrated all the time.
 Drink plenty of water and try to maintain healthy eating habits when visiting Australia.
 Do not buy water from the local convenient shop round the corner, it will cost you at least 3-3,50 AUD/bottle.
 Buy 10-liter water canister or from supermarkets like Woolworth or Coles, or discount chains like Aldi, this way you can save at least 2 dollar a day on a bottle of water!

-These things not to do in Australia will help better plan your trip thus saving money on your daily budget which will result in hundreds of dollars if not thousands.
+These things not to do in Australia will help you better plan your trip thus saving money on your daily budget which will result in hundreds of dollars if not a thousand.

 If here anything that you would add to this list of things to know before visiting Australia, please leave your contribution to this, by leaving a comment in the section below.